Sports Medicine

 Ask your podiatrist about appropriate conditioning and stability exercises to help you avoid foot and ankle injuries during your favorite activities.
 For example, strengthening the muscles around an ankle can help protect you from future injury in the area after you’ve sustained an ankle sprain.

 Whether you’re a professional athlete or weekend warrior, if you’ve suffered a foot or ankle injury, choose the sports medicine podiatrists at The Podiatry Group of South Texas for the right kind of care.
-Call the location nearest you today to schedule your appointment or use our convenient appointment request form.
+Call our location nearest you or our appointment scheduling line at (210) 227-8700 option 2 today to schedule your appointment.
+You may also use our convenient appointment request form at your convenience.